Grace McLean: Music

-Her voice has been described as "a flexible instrument with unexpected reserves of power".
+McLean's voice has been described as "a flexible instrument with unexpected reserves of power".
 She is also noted for her use of loops, creating layers of sound, turning her solo voice into a full rhythm section.

-Her band, Grace McLean & Them Apples (which consists of her, Hiroyuki Matsuura, and Justin Goldner), incorporates a myriad of styles including swing, hip-hop, electronica, jazz, and musical theatre In 2015 and 2016 the band toured Russia and Pakistan as ambassadors for the U.S. State Department.
+Her band, Grace McLean & Them Apples (featuring Hiroyuki Matsuura, and Justin Goldner) incorporates a myriad of styles including swing, hip-hop, electronica, jazz, and musical theatre In 2015 and 2016 the band toured Russia and Pakistan as ambassadors for the U.S. State Department.

-The band have released two extended plays, Make Me Breakfast in 2012 and Natural Disaster in 2016.
-A full-length album was announced to be forthcoming in 2019, though it remains unreleased.
+The band released two EPs, Make Me Breakfast in 2012 and Natural Disaster in 2016.
+McLean's debut full-length album My Lovely Enemy was released on May 10, 2024, by Meridian/ECR Music Group and produced by Justin Goldner, following several advance singles: the first single, "Reckless", was released on May 23, 2023.
+A second single, "My Lovely Enemy", was described by Illustrate Magazine as "a hauntingly beautiful sonic journey", and a third, "Albertine" was described by TunesAround as "Intimate and haunting…a mesmerizing and thought-provoking single…[w]ith…rich composition and evocative lyrics”.

 She also voiced Madame Sunshine in the musical podcast The Fall of the House of Sunshine.